shipwright-io/build/docs/gatekeeper.md

     image: image-registry.openshift-image-registry.svc:5000/build-examples/hello-world
 ```

-Attempting to create this will yeild an error.
+Attempting to create this will yield an error.

 ```sh
 $ kubectl apply -f hello-world-build.yaml